aergoio/guide/source/specs/chain-management.rst

 Chain Management
 ==================

+This article describes implementation details of chain management in the Aergo server.
+It is aimed at blockchain server developers.

 The chain service is responsible for managing the chain.
 It performs the following tasks in large part: